foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_layouts.rst

 Data Layouts define how the multi-dimension tensor data is physically arranged in memory.
 This is relevant in the context of kernels related to convolution and pooling groups or other vision-specific layers.
-These kernels deal with multi-dimensional tensors which might be considered as images or set of images.
-In this case, specific layout (order of dimensions and its meaning) is important as it dictates the way calculations are performed.
+These kernels deal with multi-dimensional tensors which might be considered as images or a set of images.
+In this case, specific layout (the order of dimensions and its meaning) is important as it dictates the way calculations are performed.
 Other kernels are layout-agnostic, or imply non-vision meaning of dimensions.
 The table :ref:`t_layout_letter_desc` describes the letters used for the layout description.